OpenITI/Annotation/rkjREADME.md

 	- `i.passim_old_mech` with all texts split mechanically into 300 word units, converted for the use with old `passim` (XML, gzipped).
 	- `i.stylo` includes all texts from OpenITI (duplicates excluded) that are renamed and slightly reformatted (Arabic orthography is simplified) for the use with `stylo` R-package.
 	Mary has many cows.
+	There were many cows in the pasture.
+She preferred her own milk and butter to that of the store.
+She used to sing to her cows to get better milk.
+She would say Hooowaa hoowaa hoowaa, soo cow soo cow, hoo.